 4. Certificates of deposit

 Keep in mind that CDs are held for an average of about three years.
 They're best for savings goals that have a defined time-period, like saving for home renovations or education expenses.
-That's because early withdrawals often come with fees.
+That's because early withdrawals often come with penalties or fees.

 5. Fixed rate annuities

 MYGAs, are also known as deferred fixed annuities.
 They have a rate of return just above savings accounts and CDs.
 They're considered a safe option because the consumer doesn't bear the price risk.
-Plus, they usually have low fees.

 In the "cons" column, annuities may not be liquid and they have higher minimum requirements.
 They also aren't FDIC-insured.
 So before you buy one, make sure you're buying from a reputable company.